 The House is appropriate for individuals and families who can benefit from an alternative to their own home and whose diagnosis and care needs have progressed to a point beyond which their care can be managed in their own home.
-It is also a very supportive environment for patients who are alone without family to assist them.
+It is a very supportive environment as well, for people who are alone, or without family to assist them.

-The criteria for admission primarily involves agreement of the physician and family that the patient is in the final stages of a life-limiting illness or condition.
+The criteria for admission primarily involves agreement of the physician and family that the individual is in the final stages of a life-limiting illness.
 A health care professional will assess the palliative performance of the patient and determine if they are appropriate for admission.

 The family physician/practitioner may remain involved and oversee care, or they may transfer care to a palliative physician when the resident is admitted to the hospice.
 Nursing staff and/or Personal Support Workers will provide care in the hospice, as well as trained Volunteers and Hospice staff who play a very important role in assisting with care and supporting families of hospice clients.